webiny/Insight/Readme.md

 Users with higher score are your power users that actively engage with your website or a product.

-The app works only if use use Webiny platform and the User’s entity provided with the platform.
+The app works only if use use Webiny platform and the User entity provided with the platform.
 It’s fine if you have extended the entity with your own, it should still work.

 Sauron has 3 main concepts:
 * Rules